sourabh2003t/tip-tap-extension-project/README.md

 # Enhanced Highlight Editor - ReactJS

-This project implements a Tiptap-based rich text editor with custom extensions for highlighting, bold, italic, underline, and strikethrough text formatting.
+This project implements a Tiptap-based rich text editor with custom extensions for highlighting, **bold**, *italic*, underline, and strikethrough text formatting.

 ## Prerequisites
 Before running the application, ensure that you have the following installed: